-Our management accounts are reviewed and compared to budget on a monthly basis by the Financial Manager and CEO and key variances are explained to the Staff and Finance Sub-Committee.
+Our management accounts are reviewed and compared to a budget on a monthly basis by the general manager and CEO and key variances are explained to the Staff and Board.
 We are very focused on adhering to our expenditure budget and getting value for money.
 Summary Accounts are presented at Board meetings